 The Appearance section contains settings which can be used to alter the look and feel in Vizlib Input Form.
+You can now use the Color Picker to apply color settings, you can read full instructions here.

 TABLE OF CONTENTS